 - Relevant life cycle stages: formulation, use at industrial sites, use by professional workers and service life. - No specific information available on the number of industrial sites where the substance is used. - The substance seems to be used in diverse products.
 Product categories considered as relevant: PC18, PC24, PC35, PC9a and PC17. - The following use descriptors have been considered relevant to characterise the sectors of end uses: SU1, SU8, SU9, SU2a, SU16, SU17. - The substance ends up in diverse article types.
 The following use descriptors have been considered as relevant to characterise them: AC1, AC2, AC13

 Scoring of example substance

 1. Vertical complexicty

 Score VC = Sum of LCS layers/sublayers

-Formulation (F): Use at ind sites (IS): Use by prof. workers: Service Life (SL) Number of layers of example substance 1 1 1 1 Total 4
+Number of layers of example substanceFormulation (F)1Use at ind sites (IS)1Use by prof. workers (PW)1Service Life (SL)1Total 4